valterjpcaldeira/musicV/README.md

 ## Acknowledgments

-* I thank to Fipa by the patiente with me
+* I thank to Fipa by the patience with me
 * I did this project because i want to learn how to use nodejs and develop my frontend capacities
 * Now I use this at all projects I am.